prashant982/Project-1/README.md

 Pure Bootstrap Project

-This is the first Bootstrap project that I made.
+This is the first Bootstrap project that I have made.
 I have only used Pure Bootstrap classes so that's why it has got some tacky colors.

-The varios Bootstrap classes used in this project are:

-Standard NAVBAR classes, CONTAINER-FLUID, ROW and COL.

-I have also added various breakpoints wherever necessary so that it becomes responsive.
+Bootstrap Components Used - NAVBAR, PROGRESS, CARDS, FORMS.

+FLUID CONTAINERS,  GRIDS with RESPONSIVE BREAKPOINTS has also been used in this project.

 Thank You.